Orwell Astronomical Society (Ipswich)

 On 19 March 2018, the object appeared at magnitude 12, at a distance of 15m km, moving at 20 arcsec/minute at an altitude of around 80°.
 (All figures are approximate!)
 I captured the images below.

 The LH frame is a composite of approximately two hundred 10 s sub-frames.
-The stars appear faint in each frame and the object's motion looks slightly uneven, as if the exposures were not equally spaced.
-The RH frame is a composite of ten 180 s sub-frames: this time the stars appear much stronger but the auto-guider was following a faint star with a 3 s (lengthy!) integration time resulting in a crinkly appearance to the motion of Midas.
+The stars appear faint in each frame and the motion of Midas looks slightly uneven, as if the exposures were not equally spaced.
+The RH frame is a composite of ten 180 s sub-frames: this time the stars appear much stronger but the auto-guider was following a faint star with a 3 s integration time resulting in a crinkly appearance to the motion of Midas.